goonerlabs/Reach-Dao/README.md

 The DApp allows any user to create a proposal for other users to contribute to and vote on.
 If the proposal passes, it becomes a bounty funded by the contributions as well as funds raised from sponsors.
 If the proposal does not pass, all users who contributed can claim a refund on the amounts that each of them contributed.

-A proposal could be a fullscale DApp, A part of a DApp, A tutorial, or frameworks or tools that make building with Reach easier and faster for developers.
+A proposal could be a fullscale DApp, A part of a DApp, A tutorial, or frameworks or tools that make building DApps easier and faster for developers.
 However, proposals are not limited to this and look forward to creative ways users use the DApp.

 The central idea behind the Reach DAO is to allow projects to be executed or actualized faster by incentivising them via bounties while also providing an avenue for Developers to gain much needed experience and expertise and earn money while doing this.